munificent/craftinginterpreters/book/the-lox-language.md

 I'm surely biased, but I think Lox's syntax is pretty clean.
 C's most egregious grammar problems are around types.
-Ritchie had this idea called "[declaration reflects use][use]" where variable declarations look like the inverse of the operations to access a variable.
-It was a novel concept, but I don't think it really worked out in practice.
+Ritchie had this idea called "[declaration reflects use][use]" where variable declarations mirror the operations you would have to perform on the variable to get a value of the base type.
+Clever idea, but I don't think it worked out great in practice.

 [use]: http://softwareengineering.stackexchange.com/questions/117024/why-was-the-c-syntax-for-arrays-pointers-and-functions-designed-this-way

-We will avoid all of that nastiness in Lox.
+Lox doesn't have static types, so we avoid that.

 </aside>

 What C-like syntax has instead is something you'll find is often more valuable in a language: *familiarity*.
-I know you are already comfortable with that style because the two languages we'll be using to *implement* Lox, Java and C, also inherit it.
-Doing something similar for Lox gives you one less thing to learn.
+I know you are already comfortable with that style because the two languages we'll be using to *implement* Lox -- Java and C -- also inherit it.
+Using a similar syntax for Lox gives you one less thing to learn.

 ## A High-Level Language